fastmachinelearning/hls4ml/setup/QUICKSTART.md

 2) Activate

+The model files, along with other configuration parameters, are defined in the `keras-config.yml` file.

+In order to create a HLS project:

+`hls4ml convert -c keras-config.yml`

 This will create a new HLS project directory with an implementation of a model from the `example-keras-model-files` directory.
-The model files, along with other configuration parameters, are defined in the `keras-config.yml` file.
 To run the HLS project, do:

 ```